wesdoyle/nginx-security-demo/README.md

 Through five phases, we gradually secure this setup, addressing common vulnerabilities and implementing industry-standard security practices.

-The purpose of this demo is to illustrate a hands-on approach to implementing basic security measures, including SQL injection prevention, SSL, mitigating excessive load, and setting up a WAF with Nginx.
+The purpose of this demo is to illustrate a hands-on approach to implementing basic security measures, including SQL injection prevention, TLS, mitigating excessive load, and setting up a WAF with Nginx.

 The services demonstrated are: